-Animal Factory ThrillerThe prison movie sub-genre has always been an interesting one.
-Closed environment, explosive and colorful characters and brutal hierarchy are the elements that epitomize this setting.
-Actually if you would like to ponder about our social structure and the way this world works, prison is a great place to start.
-It’s easy to make analogies and develop theories with set number of elements and enough data about their interaction.
-Animal Factory is a fitting title for a movie set in prison, especially if you realize that the return rates as well as repeat offenders rates are soaring high.
-Based on the novel of the same name by Eddie Bunker, this is above all an authentic movie, showing the true nature of the prison system and what’s going on behind the bars.
-Directed by none other than Steve Fucking Buscemi and starring William Dafoe and Edward Furlong, helped by a series of tough guys like Danny Trejo and Mickey Rourke, the crew involved in this movie is just amazing.Ron Decker, a young kid sentenced for dealing marijuana winds up in a San Quentin prison.
-Inexperienced and privileged, he’s a perfect prey for other inmates.
-However, one of the more expirienced prisoners, Earl Copen decides to take him under his wing…A intense and very emotional relationship between the boy and his mentor played masterfully by Willem Dafoe, is one of the highlights of the movie.
-This is not some flashy thriller or drama with classically set up big scenes, but a low-key slow-burner where you will find those breaking moments in a single look or a hand gesture.
-I know that his will irritate some of the viewers, who were expecting something much grittier, especially since Shawshank Redemption smashed the sub-genre as one of the best prison movies ever made.
-It set a certain standard, and Animal Factory tries to achieve it graciously.Director: Steve BuscemiCast: Willem Dafoe, Edward Furlong, Danny Trejo, Mickey Rourke, Tom Arnold, Chris BauerFun Facts: During the show scene, a vocalist is musically accompanied by a violinist and accordionist – the singer is Antony Hegarty (of Antony and the Johnsons) and the song which he sings a version of is “Rapture” which can be found on the band’s self-titled album from 2000.Rating: IMDb Link: http://www.imdb.com/title/tt0204137/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website ΔThis site uses Akismet to reduce spam.
+Animal Factory ThrillerCleverly avoiding melodrama, Animal Factory is a gritty and authentic prison movie.
+It follows a young guy who ends up behind bars where he forms a friendship with an older prisoner.
+Movies set inside a prison are always inherently interesting.
+The closed environment, explosive and colorful characters, and brutal hierarchy are the elements that epitomize this setting.
+Moreover, if you would like to ponder about our social structure and the way this world works, prison is a great place to start.
+It’s easy to make analogies and develop theories with a limited number of elements.When you think about it, Animal Factory is a fitting title for a movie set in prison.
+Especially when you realize that the return rates, as well as repeat offenders rates, are soaring high.
+I mean, you will hear a lot of stories where career criminals talk about how they upped their crime game in prison.
+If they didn’t know how to launder money or steal, they’re going to learn now.Based on the novel of the same name by Eddie Bunker, this is above all a realistic movie.
+Directed by none other than Steve Fucking Buscemi and starring William Dafoe and Edward Furlong, the crew involved in this movie is just amazing.
+And I should also mention they’re helped by a series of tough guys like Danny Trejo and Mickey Rourke.
+I just wish the cinematography was better because the movie looks pretty cheap.Ron Decker, a young kid sentenced for dealing marijuana winds up in a San Quentin prison.
+Shy, weak, and with a pretty face, he’s the perfect prey for other inmates.
+And you know what that means.
+However, Earl, one of the old guard will take him under his wing.
+Now, Ron must learn how things work in this harsh and unforgiving place.An intense and very emotional relationship between the boy and his mentor played masterfully by Willem Dafoe is one of the highlights of Animal Factory.
+This is not some flashy thriller or drama with classically set up big scenes, but a low-key slow-burner.
+A slow-burner where you will find those breaking moments in a single look or a hand gesture.
+Also, I loved the storytelling here with very deliberate pacing focusing exactly on those events.Finally, if you’re looking for similar movies, I recommend Blood In, Blood Out.
+However, Son of a Gun might be a better fit since it also features a relationship between younger and older prisoners.
+Also, I should not forget to mention A Prophet, a French thriller with a much meaner atmosphere.Director: Steve BuscemiWriters: Edward Bunker, John StepplingCast: Willem Dafoe, Edward Furlong, Danny Trejo, Mickey Rourke, Tom Arnold, Chris BauerFun Facts: Actual convicts can be seen in most of the scenes as they were hired as extras.Rating: IMDb Link: http://www.imdb.com/title/tt0204137/Leave a ReplyYour email address will not be published.CommentName* Email* Website ΔThis site uses Akismet to reduce spam.
 Learn how your comment data is processed.